Over the past decades, we have achieved several milestones which would not have been possible without you – our customers.

 Browse through our Milestones by decade to see how far we have come together!

-NTUC FairPrice launched a new hypermarket at Parkway Parade focusing on promoting local produce.
+NTUC FairPrice launched a new hypermarket at Marine Parade with focus to promote local.

 Cheers in partnership with Visa launched a new A.I enabled unmanned and cashless store in Tampines.